dekoza/mtgpl/docs/_sources/ZNR.rst.txt

    Flying

-   When Thieving Skydiver enters the battlefield, if it was kicked, gain control of target artifact with converted mana cost X or less.
+   When Thieving Skydiver enters the battlefield, if it was kicked, gain control of target artifact with mana value X or less.
 If that artifact is an Equipment, attach it to Thieving Skydiver.

 :mtgtip:`Umara Wizard<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/9/890eee8d-a339-4143-adfa-1b17ec10c099.jpg?1604195112|https://scryfall.com/card/znr/86/umara-wizard-umara-skyfalls?utm_source=api>`